Chapter Thirty Seven II

 “I don’t know what precious Master J sees in Shaolin, all day bowing and drinking tea.
 She is out in town healing, helping with real problems right now, not thinking about some never gonna happen better world tomorrow.
 You monks all living off other people’s work.
 Go now, White Angel shouldn’t be alone in city.
 Don’t be useless, sitting around kitchen!
 Go, if anything happens to her, it’s your fault, monk!
 At least protect one innocent girl.”

 I thank her for her understanding and leave to round up Janah.
 Mrs. Fong has no way of knowing I know exactly where Janah is and exactly what she’s doing.
 Janah hardly ever wanders farther than the herb shop anyway; she sees patients, recommends herbs and treats them until it’s time to return.
 Once she’s spotted in Chinatown, people make their way to the shop for treatment.
 Most of the time it’s no more than a half dozen, usually elderly, with the chronic aches and pains of age, sometimes children too young to be in school.
-We go on Sundays, no gung fu practice, show up in the morning, never able to leave before 6, often just in time for evening meditation.
+We go on Sundays, no gung fu practice, show up in the morning, never able to leave before six, often just in time for evening meditation.
 If there are tough cases, we skip that and might return at eight or even nine.
 Mrs. Fong always knows when we are there, there is little of significance or insignificance Mrs. Fong doesn’t know about.
 Food shows up courtesy of the old woman and there is always a pot of tea ready.

-We eat between patients, I stop long enough to go and thank Mrs. Fong, who would, on Sundays only, not fuss, “Not all Shaolin lazy, some try to do some good once in a while.
+We eat between patients, I stop long enough to go and thank Mrs. Fong, who would, on Sundays only, not fuss, “Not all Shaolin lazy, some try to do good once in a while.
 For those we are grateful.”

 Janah frequently goes to the restaurant to sit with her, checking her over and finding some reason to massage her neck or work on her spine while Mrs. Fong gushes about her White Angel.
 When she leaves for the shop, Janah always kisses the old lady on both cheeks and thanks her for all the help she provides the temple.